matiasilva/matiasilva-web/content/journal/picopwm/index.md

 ## Conclusion

-I hope this guide helped you understand how the PWM blocks and the Pico's PWM API works.
-Make sure to read the C/C++ SDK documentation for more information on specific functions or even better give this a go!
+I hope this guide helped you understand how the Pico's PWM blocks work.
+Though I covered the Pico, the basic concepts are easily extendable to other micro-controller platforms (I came from Arduino myself).
+One notable difference is how thing the Pico's hardware APIs are, which is really cool!
+Make sure to read the C/C++ SDK documentation for more information on specific functions or even better, play around with PWM yourself!

-If you find any incorrect information, please contact me on the address listed in my GitHub profile.
-Thanks!
+If you find any incorrect information or want to suggest improvements, please open an issue/pull request.